 Deemed employment status is not a matter of choice, it cannot simply be decided that someone is not an employee for tax purposes because the individual wishes to be paid gross or that the University wishes to pay them that way.
 It is not conclusive to just call or consider someone self-employed or to interpose a limited company, partnership or agency between the University and the individual; it is the reality of the relationship between the University and the individual that matters.
 There is no statutory definition of ‘deemed employment’ or ‘self-employment’ and each case has to be looked at as a whole with all the factors considered.
 However, it is the University’s responsibility (not the individual’s) to determine the correct status properly.
 If the correct status is not applied the University will be liable for any unpaid taxes and NICs, which could also result in a liability to pay penalties and interest.

-It is worth bearing in mind that just because a person is self-employed in one job doesn’t necessarily mean that all their jobs will follow suit.
-The individual can still be considered 'employed' in another job at the same time.
+It is worth bearing in mind that just because a person is not a deemed employee for the purposes of one contract, it doesn’t necessarily mean that all their contracts will follow suit.
+The individual can still be considered ‘deemed employed’ for the purposes of another contract with the University at the same time.

-It is also possible that an individual who is properly considered to be self-employed when they begin providing services to the University may over time become increasingly integrated into the University to the extent that their status may change to that of an employee.
+It is also possible that an individual who is properly considered not to be a deemed employee when they begin providing services to the University may over time become increasingly integrated into the University to the extent that their status may change to that of a deemed employee.
 It is therefore important that:

-- self-employed contractors are not treated as members of staff (e.g. not issued with a University Card, not given the title of a University Office, not managed through normal disciplinary or grievance procedures in the Staff Handbook/Guide); and
+- contractors and service providers are not treated as members of staff (e.g. not issued with a University Card, not given the title of a University Office, not managed through normal disciplinary or grievance procedures in the Staff Handbook); and